raymonschouwenaar/assignments/week09/weds/README.md

 # Bring The Band

 ## Description
-A local music venue (The ) has asked you to build a promotional app: Bring The Band!
+A local music venue has asked you to build a promotional app: Bring The Band!
 Bring the band will allow users to vote for musicians they want to see at the venue.
 The venue hopes to gain a following, and boost their patron engagement by tracking popular bands, and trends in their market share.

 ## Objectives

 ### Performance Objectives

-After completing this assignment, you be able to...
+After completing this assignment, you should be able to...

 * use Parse as a back end to store user and other data
 * decipher and consume third-party apis